 The Zowie series are not known for their extensive list of additional features.
 This might turn some people off, but we feel it is what makes this series great.
 Everything with this mouse is optimized to the fullest.
-It is simple but in the most efficient of ways.
+It is simple but in the most efficient way.

 When talking about ambidextrous mice, we cannot help but mention the Razer Diamondback and SteelSeries Sensei.
 So why not them?
-Both of those are pretty great, but whereas the Zowie is practically flawless, due to its minimalistic design, the Razer and SteelSeries mice have features forced down on them which don’t work optimally.
-Which in conclusion give a relatively flawed experience in comparison to the Fk1+.
+Both of those are pretty great, but.
+In contrast, the Zowie is practically flawless, due to its minimalistic design, the Razer and SteelSeries mice have features forced down on them, which don’t work optimally, which, in conclusion, give a relatively flawed experience in comparison to the Fk1+.

 The dpi settings on the Fk1+ lies between 800-3200, which don’t sound like much when compared to other mice on this list.
 However, the precision and speed of this mouse are so finely tuned that you won’t ever need more than what it has to offer.
 Who needs 16000 dpi anyway?
 That’s right, no one.

 The side buttons are placed very intuitively, and they become second nature to your gameplay after a few hours with this mouse.

 An essential thing when it comes to Ambidextrous gaming mice is the capability to switch between left and right-handed functionality.
 This is quickly done with the click of a button, and no annoying software involved.

 Like any other Ambidextrous mouse, it is an ideal choice for claw grippers.
 Not to say that it doesn’t work just fine for anyone else.

-The simplicity and effectiveness make this mouse the ideal plug-n-play mouse, and by far our favorite ambidextrous mouse on the market as of 2018.
+The simplicity and effectiveness make this mouse the ideal plug-n-play mouse and is one of our favorite ambidextrous mice on the market today.

-The mouse appeal to every gamer, right from the casual to the hardcore competitive gamer.
+The mouse appeal to every gamer, from the casual to the hardcore competitive gamer.

 If you enjoy flashy LED lighting and a ton of extra features, then it goes without saying that this mouse is not for you.
 However, if you want precision, speed, and quality, without having to monitor and configure the mouse through annoying software.
 Then this is perhaps the ideal gaming mouse for you.